Regardless of the care we provide, our beloved pets can still fall ill or get into an accident at any time.

 - Accidental injuries and illnesses

 - Essential euthanasia.

 Some illnesses can cost thousands of dollars to treat, which is why comprehensive pet insurance may come in handy.

 N.B.
-Variables like reimbursement percentages (how much you get back from vet bills), annual limits and benefit caps will vary from insurer to insurer.
-For further information on policies, and a full list of inclusions and exclusions, please view the Product Disclosure Statement (PDS).
+Variables like your benefit percentage (how much of the vet bill your insurer will cover), annual benefits limits, and your policy excess will vary from insurer to insurer.
+For further information on policies and a complete list of inclusions and exclusions, read your relevant Product Disclosure Statement (PDS).

-One of the selling points for a comprehensive policy is the optional extra, typically called ‘routine care’.
+One of the selling points of a comprehensive policy is the optional extra that’s typically called routine care.
 Depending on your insurance provider, routine care can include the following: